Aicent-Stack/aicent/CONTRIBUTING.md

-# 🧠 Contributing to AICENT: The Brain
+# 🧠 Contributing to AICENT: The Cognitive Core (RFC-001)

-**Thank you for choosing to evolve the cognitive center of the Aicent Stack.
-You are contributing to the master orchestration layer that defines sovereign identity and intent.**
+**You are at the "Reasoning Hub" of the Sovereign AI Organism.
+Any mutation proposed here affects the cognitive finality and identity provenance of the entire Hive.**

 <p align="left">
   <img src="https://img.shields.io/badge/Status-Homeostasis-brightgreen.svg" alt="Status">